-For fans of keyboard apps like Swype or Gboard that allow you to glide your fingers over the keys to create words rather than typing one letter at time, the new QuickPath option on iPadOS is a great feature.
+For fans of keyboard apps like Swype or Gboard that allow you to glide your fingers over the keys to create words rather than typing one letter at a time, the new QuickPath option on iPadOS & iOS is a great feature.

 With QuickPath, you simply swipe over the letters in the word and you can see that “path” as you do.
 The word then pops into your message, document, or email.
 This can make typing much faster, especially for those who aren’t exactly nimble on their mobile device keyboards.

-Here are the ins, outs, features, and options for the QuickPath keyboard feature on iPadOS and how you can most the most of it.
+Here are the ins, outs, features, and options for the QuickPath keyboard feature on your iPhone or iPad, and how you can most the most of it.

 - How to zip and unzip files on your iPad with iPadOS